 Founded in 1880, ASME helps the global engineering community develop solutions to

 The organization’s mission is serving diverse global communities by advancing, disseminating and applying engineering knowledge to improve the quality of

 At SIU, mechanical engineering students have the opportunity for networking and resume building opportunities.

 Engineering Student Council

-The Engineering Student Council is the governing RSO for the College of Engineering.
+The Engineering Student Council is the governing RSO for the College of Engineering, Computing, Technology, and Mathematics.
 We serve as a representative council for the students as well as a conduit between the Dean’s Office, the College of Engineering, recognized student organizations, and individual engineering students.
 As an RSO, we strive to work for the betterment of the students and the student organizations within the College of Engineering.

 The mission of the ESC is to serve the student body through identifying and addressing student and RSO needs, connecting the College with the University, and providing information on lucrative career opportunities through job fairs and outreach programs.

 The competition challenges teams to build a vehicle for two riders that must be able to fold into a four-foot cube.
 The buggy is also raced around a three-quarter mile obstacle course built to simulate lunar terrain.

 Building the Moonbuggy is a fantastic way for engineering students to hone their design skills, work as a team, and learn advanced fabrication methods.